Carbon neutrality/climate change action

 Our company, Hokkaido Electric Power Co., Ltd., and Japan Petroleum Resources Co., Ltd. are three companies in the Tomakomai area of Hokkaido that utilize the business bases and strengths of the three companies to develop CCUS (Carbon dioxide Capture, Utilization, and Storage: CO₂ capture and We have started a joint study toward the realization of effective utilization and storage.
 With a view to launching a CCUS project that connects multiple points in the Tomakomai area by 2030, we are conducting technical studies related to CO₂ emission points, CO₂ recovery equipment, CO₂ transport pipelines, and suitable site surveys for CO₂ storage points.
 We will proceed with specific investigations and examinations, focusing on the following.
 In addition to storing CO₂ , we will also take on the challenge of using it as Resources to produce synthetic fuel.

-To achieve CN, we believe that it is necessary not only to reduce our own direct emissions from business operations, but also to create "avoided emissions" that contribute to reducing emissions throughout society through the provision of new products and services.
-In order to visualize the avoided emissions, we have begun calculating the avoided emissions amount with reference to guidelines issued in Japan and overseas.
-In fiscal 2023, we calculated the avoided emissions amount of renewable energy and the boiler control optimization system (ULTY-V plus).
+To achieve carbon neutrality, we believe it is necessary not only to reduce our own direct emissions from business operations, but also to create "avoided emissions" *1 that contribute to reducing emissions across society through the provision of new products and services.
+In order to visualize avoided emissions, we have begun calculating the amount of CO₂ avoided emissions based on guidelines *2 issued both domestically and internationally.

-We will continue to work to expand the scope of our calculations and contribute to the decarbonization of society by creating new contributions to avoided emissions.
+We will continue to work to expand the scope of our calculations and contribute to the decarbonization of society by increasing our contribution to avoided emissions.

 (1,000t-CO₂)